 Search analytics follows closely at 41%, with smart search at 39% and machine learning at 35%.

 Multi-language support came in at 35%, while voice-enabled features were integrated by about 29% of those participating in the survey, image search at 28%, and A/B testing capabilities came in at 23%.

 When survey participants were asked whether they think site search should not be limited to the search bar, most agreed that companies should allow site visitors to have multiple ways to discover information and products.
 In fact, 40% strongly agree and 22% agree, while only 18% didn't agree.

 It's pretty clear from the survey results that it takes multiple years of investing in improving search results to achieve success.
 It is a multiyear project.

-The data shows that third-party tools deliver average success levels sooner, and progress to high success at a faster rate.
+The data shows that third-party tools deliver average success levels sooner, and progress to a high level of success at a faster rate.
 No matter what the search implementation path, optimizing search for success takes time.

 Some 56% of those with a three-year plan using in-house tools typically see low success, followed by 38% see average success, and 6% see a high degree of success.

 About 35% of those with a three-year plan using third-party tools typically see low success, followed by 52% see average success, and 14% see a high degree of success.

 This column was originally published in Inside Performance on November 20, 2020.